aferrodelgado/project-3/README.md

   - These maps show the top 25 states with the most job postings
   - California and Texas leading heavily as the top two locations
   - New York, Florida, and North Carolina rounding out the top five
+  - United States is a filler for Remote workers located anywhere in the US

   <br><br> <!-- Add two line breaks-->
   **4. How do market trends compare over time?** (Sebastian Andreu)